Skip to content

 Instructor

 Most ML research code is written in PyTorch.
 When you read a paper's reference implementation, a colleague's notebook, or a GitHub repo, it will almost certainly be PyTorch.
-This lesson gives you the Rosetta Stone: every PyTorch concept mapped to the TF.js equivalent you already know.
+The good news: you already know PyTorch.
+You know it under different names, and the tables below pair each one with the TF.js API you've been using all along.

 Learning Objectives